torqueforge/rentpath-2015-april/outline_day_2.md

 - Every code smell has a corrective refactoring recipe
 - If you could only recognize code smells, you could apply the correct recipe
 - What are the code smells in 99 Bottles DRY?

-  - Clusters of similar shapes
-  - Private methods
+#### Private methods

-  - Many methods take the same argument (What does the argument represent?
-Trace it all the way back to enumeration.)
+Not in itself a sin but definitely an indicator that #song, #verse and #verses are one kind of thing and that the private methods might be another.

+#### Methods which take the same parameter

+Most methods in this class take the 'number' parameter.
+This may mean that 'number' ought to be promoted to a full blown object which contains the behavior in these methods.
+This is a form of 'primitive obsession'.

-  - Many methods depend more on the argument they got passed then the class as a whole
+#### Methods which depend more on the parameter they get passed then on the rest of the class:

-  - If you were going to divide this class into two parts, where would you split it?
+Except for #action (which depends on #pronoun) every one of the private methods depends only on the argument that gets passed.
+As a matter of fact if you'll accept that since #pronoun depends only on 'number', then #action also depends only on 'number', all of the private methods are about 'number' instead of Bottles.
+This may be a form of 'feature envy'.
+Here we wish that the primitive 'number' was an object and we wish that new object had this behavior.

+#### Clusters of similar shapes

+This is not necessarily a general code smell, but in the context of a larger class it's something to notice.
+Do these methods belong together as their own separate concept?

+#### Primitive Obsession

-Primitive Obsession code smell: 'number' ought to be a first class object which hold onto a single value of number and implements all those methods.
+'number' ought to be a first class object which hold onto a single value of number and implements all those methods.
 Then you wouldn't have to pass the argument around.

+These smells combine to support the idea that Bottles has more than one responsibility.
+We should identify those responsibilities and separate them.

 ### DEMO 99 Bottles, DRY to Extract class

-- In extracted methods, change 'number' argument to 'bottle_number'
+So, we think there's an extractable concept lurking in this class and we think it's represented by these private methods.
+Let's start by talking about the argument common to each of these methods.
 What does this argument represent?
 A verse?
 Or a bottle number?
 While it's true that in the #verse method the 'number' argument represents a verse number, by the time the arg is passed to the private methods it represents a bottle number.

 We know this because the `#successor` method is used to change the value of the number that gets passed to `#amount` and `#container`.
-During any verse N, `#amount` might get called with (N), or with (N+1).
+During any verse N, `#amount` might get called with n, or with n-1.
 Therefore, `#amount` is not taking verse number as an argument, it's taking bottle number.

 Naming the concept correctly makes everything clear.
 We should next extract a class that holds bottle_number as a piece of state, and move methods that depend on that piece of state to it.

+- In extracted methods, change 'number' argument to 'bottle_number'

+### Extract class steps - first steps

 - Create an empty class
 - Copy the methods to it